-The Company's significant accounting policies are described in Note 1 to the consolidated financial statements included in the Company's April 30, 2011 Annual Report to Stockholders.
+The Company's significant accounting policies are described in Note 1 to the consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended April 30, 2011.
 The Company believes its most critical accounting policies to be the recognition of revenue and costs on production contracts and the valuation of inventory.
 Each of these areas requires the Company to make use of reasoned estimates including estimating the cost to complete a contract, the realizable value of its inventory or the market value of its products.
 Changes in estimates can have a material impact on the Company's financial position and results of operations.